Andrey Mikhailovich Cedric

 - Associations

-He was released in March 2023, having fully served his sentence as determined by the court.
+According to human rights activists, he was released in October 2024, having fully served his sentence imposed by the court.

 - Associations